rafayullah/Udacity-DogBreedClassifier/README.md

 ```
 By default, the app runs at http://0.0.0.0:3001/

+## Problem Statement
+### Identification of dog breeds
+### Description:
+The project targets to deliver an analysis of various approaches to develop models for the classification of various dog breeds present in an input image.
+Addiotianally, due to the integration of tranfer learning, the model is expected to have efficient and accurate classification using limited resources and training time.
+At project will also include a webapplication for the purpose of demostration.

 ## Dataset
 Dog images to train model can be found at following: